 Private College Scholars at the Capitol

 The Private College Scholars at the Capitol promotes the important role that undergraduate research plays in students’ educational and professional development at our member institutions.
 Each member institution is invited to identify two undergraduate projects to include in the showcase.
 The results are included in an abstract booklet that is shared with policymakers, among others.
 We seek opportunities for students to discuss their efforts in person.
-The 2017 Scholars at the Capitol was held on Feb.
-15 in St. Paul.
+The 2020 Scholars at the Capitol will be held on March 11, 2020 in St. Paul.
 Learn more about poster guidelines.

 Each institution has a lead contact for the Private College Scholars at the Capitol.
 This contact determines the two undergraduate research projects from each institution that will be included.
 The nature of the selection process is the jurisdiction of the individual institutions.
 All academic disciplines are welcome; research efforts that have a clear link to policy or society are encouraged.
 Submissions of information about the research including abstract text are due by early winter.